deoxxa/node-soap/Readme.md

 This branch fixes the defects below.

+0.2.8
-1. Namespace should propagate to child nodes and clean up of unused code.
+Fix the issue that namespace should propagate to child nodes and clean up of unused code.
 Accept the pull request https://github.com/milewise/node-soap/pull/74

+0.2.9
+Fix the mistake when merge the previous request.

+0.2.10
+Fix the issue in file lib/wsdl.js. the original code cannot handle the array correctly